 Perfectly wonderful and pricey clothes can meet their match with one quick spill or unexpected splatter.
 Often small and inconspicuous, grease stains have put quite a few of my husband's dress shirts in the "do not wear" pile.
-The real problem arose, however, when my own brand new, on-sale, perfectly-fit pants suddenly sported a nasty grease spot.
+The real problem arose, however, when my own brand new, on-sale, perfectly fitting pants suddenly sported a nasty grease spot.
 Unacceptable.

-This led me on a search for the best way to get grease stains out of clothes, and I think I've discovered the perfect trick:
+This led me on a search for the best way to get grease stains out of clothes, and I think I've discovered the perfect trick.

 Breaking down the grease is the essential to stain removal in this case.
 The thought of simple dish detergent to remove grease stains never crossed my mind until I saw Emma's post about it, but it certainly did the trick without causing additional damage.
+And it makes sense because dish soap is designed to cut through grease!

 How To Get Grease Stains Out of Clothes